12 Timeshare Tips and Advice to a Friend…

 Here are some questions you want to ask yourselves:

-Many people who have owned timeshare for sometime say 10-20 years are looking for someone to take their timeshare vacation properties off of their hands for little or nothing.
+Many people who have owned timeshare for some time say 10-20 years are looking for someone to take their timeshare vacation properties off of their hands for little or nothing.
 All 3 weeks we own for bought for pennies on the dollar.
-It depends how you wish to use you timeshare.
+It depends how you wish to use your timeshare.
 Some examples:

 it when we are in Sedona even though he has his own resort.
 Kind of like a health club.
 The name of the resort is Arroyo Roble.
 We have stayed there many times and love it.
 They have weeks for sale.
 Mostly points but I believe they have deeded weeks also.

 2. We own two deeded timeshare weeks at two different resorts in Minnesota.
 One at Izaty’s located on lake Mille Lacs north of Mpls and St. Paul about 90 miles and only about 3 hrs from our home.
 That one we purchased for $1.00 from an owner who no longer wanted to use it.
-He paid $8,800 for it a few year earlier.
-We used that for many years, because it was a 5 star high demand resort, for exchanging to other resorts through out the U.S. We never used it locally until the last few years where we now use it for family togethers a week before thanksgiving.
+He paid $8,800 for it a few years earlier.
+We used that for many years because it was a 5-star high demand resort, for exchanging to other resorts throughout the U.S. We never used it locally until the last few years where we now use it for family together a week before Thanksgiving.
 However, if we lived closer we would use the facilities at other times of the year because we are owners like my brother in AZ.

 4. Elaine and I are not interested in owning points at any resorts anywhere.
-We prefer the orginial concept of timeshare ownership.
+We prefer the original concept of timeshare ownership.
 You bought one week and you exchange for one week.
-Points is a whole different breed of timeshare.
+Point is a whole different breed of timeshare.
 The big resorts such as Marriott, Hilton, Westgate and so on are into the points game.

 5. We found our 3rd deeded week on the Internet for $400.
 Since that resort is only 3 hrs away from our home and we were familiar with the facilities we bought it sight unseen.
 The owner and his wife lived just a mile from the resort and used the facilities when they had relatives coming and when they wanted to use the facilities as a recreational place.
 The same reason my brother had in AZ.
 The sellers were in AZ for the winter but still lived in MN.
 He paid $10,000 for it 10 years earlier.
 We wanted to use it that year we found it for sale.
 He knew a timeshare escrow agent in Georgia and asked if it would be alright for us to use them We didn’t care as long as we got a deed.
 We sent him $100 in good faith and it took about 45 days to close and we were able to use it that year, a summer, high demand week.
 He paid the closing cost.
 So for $400 we own a deeded week at Breezy Point International in a unit called Pelican Greens.
 In fact, we are going there next week and looking forward to it.
 We have used it for the last 3 years or so and we have use of the facilities year around and 50% off available motel or hotels whenever we want.

-9. The reason we have had good results exchanging to other resorts are because of the weeks we own.
+9. The reason we have had good results exchanging to other resorts is that of the weeks we own.
 High demand at Pelican Greens here in Minnesota starts when schools let out.
-But in this case we were lucky by finding this summer week for sale on the Internet thru a company called Tug2.net
+But in this case, we were lucky by finding this summer week for sale on the Internet thru a company called Tug2.net

 10. The one we own in Treetops is a summer week and located in the Ozarks.
 People from all over the world want to exchange into the resort because of its location.
 So, it is a high demand week making it easy to trade or exchange into other great timeshare resorts.
 All 3 deeded weeks we own are two bedroom units and that also makes exchanging easier.
 We have had our kids and grandchildren with us because of a two bedroom feature.